thinktapper/DinderIsServed/README.md

 With time, I plan to add the following features:

-- [ x ] Implement rate limiting to prevent brute force attacks
+- [x] Implement rate limiting to prevent brute force attacks
 - [ ] Resolve security vulnerabilities in dependencies
 - [ ] Add feature for users to create groups of friends/family members called **Herds**
 - [ ] Create sharable links for inviting other users (registered or not) to join Herds